fabric8io/fabric8/docs/mavenFabric8Json.md

 See [this example](https://github.com/fabric8io/quickstarts/blob/master/app-groups/base/pom.xml#L35) to see how we can configure this in a pom.xml.

-#### Scraping metrics for Prometheus

-When using [Prometheus](http://prometheus.io) to [collect metrics](metrics.html) for monitoring your containers you can enable scraping in the `pom.xml` file accordingly.
-For example to enable scraping and service enable this on port 9779, define the following in the `pom.xml` file:

-    <fabric8.metrics.scrape>true</fabric8.metrics.scrape>
-    <fabric8.metrics.port>9779</fabric8.metrics.port>
-    <fabric8.metrics.scheme>http</fabric8.metrics.scheme>

 ### Maven Properties

 You can use maven properties to customize the generation of the JSON: